ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-: In environments with multiple competing flows all using the same alternate congestion control algorithm, the proposal should explore how bandwidth is shared among the competing flows.
+: In environments with multiple competing flows all using the same alternate congestion control algorithm, the proposal should explore how the capacity is shared among the competing flows.

 (8)
 : Performance with Misbehaving Nodes and Outside Attackers.